Dermot Desmond: Moriarty Tribunal

 Desmond also loaned money to Feltrim plc, which was at the time managed by Charles Haughey's son, Conor Haughey.
 In August 1991, Desmond loaned the company £55,000, made up of £40,000 loaned on 12 August 1991 and £15,000 on 28 August 1991.
 Conor Haughey told the Tribunal that the company was in danger of being liquidated and he approached Desmond for the money.
-The loan was never ultimately repaid, and was instead converted into equity.
+The loan was never repaid, and was instead converted into equity.

 Celtic Mist

-Desmond also paid £75,456 for the refurbishment of Mr. Haughey's yacht, the Celtic Mist, between 1990 and 1991, at a time according to the Tribunal, that Mr Haughey earned between £69,764 and £72,354 a year as Taoiseach.
-Mr Desmond again claimed this payment was a loan, but the Tribunal disagreed, noting again that Mr Haughey had settled with the Revenue Commissioners in relation to the sum, having failed to pay Capital Gains Tax at the time.
-The Tribunal also found that the yacht itself amounted to an indirect benefit to Mr Haughey.
-This was it despite being unable to find the source of the £167,073.90 paid for the yacht.
+Desmond also paid £75,456 for the refurbishment of Haughey's yacht, the Celtic Mist, between 1990 and 1991, at a time according to the Tribunal, that Haughey earned between £69,764 and £72,354 a year as Taoiseach.
+Desmond said this payment was a loan, but the Tribunal disagreed, stating again that Haughey had settled with the Revenue Commissioners in relation to the sum, having failed to pay Capital Gains Tax at the time.
+The Tribunal also found that the yacht itself amounted to an indirect benefit to Haughey.
+This was despite it being unable to find the source of the £167,073.90 paid for the yacht.
 Haughey's son Conor told the Tribunal in 1999 that he had learned money to refurbish the yacht had come from the bank account of Freezone Limited.
 Money from the sale of the Johnston Mooney & O'Brien site had ended up in the same account – a revelation that Conor Haughey said he was "very concerned" about.